Power REIT: Why David Should Defeat Goliath

 Key lease provisions include:

-· Leasing of Pittsburgh and West Virginia Railway's property including the 111 mile stretch of Railroad and the 5 short branch lines (limited exceptions excluded).
+· Leasing of Pittsburgh and West Virginia Railway's property including the 111-mile stretch of Railroad and the 5 short branch lines (limited exceptions excluded).
 (See Section 1.)

-· Pittsburgh and West Virginia Railway property that Norfolk Southern determines to be not "necessary or useful" may be sold, leased or otherwise disposed of" by Norfolk Southern and shall be an indebtedness to Pittsburgh and West Virginia Railway.
+· Pittsburgh and West Virginia Railway property that Norfolk Southern determines to be not "necessary or useful" may be sold, leased or otherwise disposed of by Norfolk Southern and shall be an indebtedness to Pittsburgh and West Virginia Railway.
 (See Section 9.)

 · When lease terminates, whether by failure to renew or by default, leased property "shall be returned to Lessor in the same condition as it (was) in at the commencement of the term of this lease, reasonable wear and tear excepted…."
 (See Section 11.)